|

 report.
 Every skilled shellan can train a thousand more.

-I know what they want."
-Thus spake Kor, so his minister set out
+They'll come because I have what they want."
+Thus spake Kor, so

 talent drive.
 Those 'diamonds in the rough' who gambled that